sdbeng/sdbeng/README.md

 ### Hi there 👋

-- 🌱 I’m working on a Django-DRF project to help small biz and their families in the community.
+- 🌱 I’m working on a Django-DRF project(backend plus react frontend) to help small biz and their families in the community.
-- 📫 I'm open to help build your first API, get you started building apps with a database, first intro meeting goes w/free consultation - reach me at https://twitter.com/sergb_appdev
+- 📫 I'm open to help build your first API, get you started building apps with a database.
+Reach me at https://twitter.com/sergb_appdev
 - 💬 On the weekends, I like play soccer with my son, and watch my favorite soccer matches ... ⚽️

 ### React